 Pamela Wong is responsible for arts and Downtown Brooklyn, Park Slope, Carroll Gardens, Red Hook, Fort Greene, Clinton Hill, Prospect Heights and thereabouts.
 You can reach her at Pamela@bklyner.com

-Kadia Goba is our political reporter, also covering Crown Heights and the surrounding Central Brooklyn neighborhoods.
-You can reach her at Kadia@bklyner.com.
+Sam Raskin is our political reporter, also covering Crown Heights and the surrounding Central Brooklyn neighborhoods.
+You can reach him at Sam@bklyner.com.

 EVENTS LISTINGS: Please feel free to add to our events calendar, and email Editor@bklyner.com if you need any help.
 Our events roundups are at editorial discretion, but you are welcome to flag your event for consideration by emailing Editor@bklyner.com.
 If you’d like a sponsored post, please email Dina Rabiner at Dina@bklyner.com.

 NEW BUSINESS: If you are opening a business in Brooklyn, we’d like to know and give you a shout out in one of our openings roundups which we try to do monthly for as many neighborhoods as we can.
 Please email details including contact to Editor@bklyner.com with a subject line: FOR NEW BUSINESS ROUNDUP.
-If you’d like a sponsored post, please email Dina Rabiner at Dina@bklyner.com.
+If you’d like a sponsored post, please email Liena Zagare at Liena@bklyner.com.

-CONTRIBUTING: Got a love for your neighborhood and a desire to express it?
+CONTRIBUTING: Love your neighborhood and a desire to express it?
 Looking to build up a portfolio of writing?
-We’d love to provide a regular forum for your work, and are open to your pitches — however, if you’d just like to get involved, we can help with ideas for pieces.
-To apply, send an email pitching what you’d like to do and why you’d like to do it, and please include some writing samples, to email@example.com.
+We’d love to provide a regular forum for your work, and are open to your pitches.
+Send an email pitching what you’d like to do and why you’d like to do it, and please include some writing samples, to firstname.lastname@example.org.
 We pay for the work we publish.

 COMMENTS POLICY: We encourage and appreciate comments from our neighbors and readers on our stories.
 However, those comments must contribute to a neighborly conversation, and in general, they cannot be abusive, contain personal attacks, be inflammatory, or be overly profane.
 We reserve the right to make the decisions about which comments violate these ground rules, and will moderate the comments at our discretion.
 We currently moderate all comments, which is why if you add yours in the middle of the night it will not show up instantly.

-LEGAL NOTICES: We are not a print publication and cannot publish your legal notices to fulfill publication requirements.
-We wish we could.
+LEGAL NOTICES: We publish online daily and only print occasional neighborhood issues so we cannot publish your legal notices to fulfill publication requirements.

 Corner Media, Inc, is a member of the Local Independent Online News Publishers Association.